mm6/InternetOfThingsCourse/projects/project3/Project3.md

 Using LightBlue, you will need to use the "subscribe" or "listen" selection to receive these values.

-:checkered_flag:**Take two screenshots showing LightBlue connected to your Argon.
+:checkered_flag:**Take two screenshots showing LightBlue connected to your Photn 2.
 The first screenshot (named LightBlue1.jpg) will contain the Advertisement Data screen showing the raw advertisement packet.
-The second screenshot (named LightBlue2.jpg) will show the Temperature Measurement Properties screen and the Read/Indicated values of the Health Thermometer's Temperature Measurement - it is important that you display the values arriving on your phone from the Argon.**
+The second screenshot (named LightBlue2.jpg) will show the Temperature Measurement Properties screen and the Read/Indicated values of the Health Thermometer's Temperature Measurement - it is important that you display the values arriving on your phone from the Photon 2.**

 ### Part 2.
 Transmit text over BLE